News

 5/22/2023

 New article led by Jiwoon Park was published in Limnology & Oceanography!
 We inventoried siderophores and corresponding bacterial genes and transcripts in the North Pacific.
 Microbial groups involved in active siderophore production and usage change depending on latitude and local conditions.
 Rebecca Key and Bryn Durham were co-authors, leading the targeted metatranscriptomics analyses.
-Check it out here!
+Check out the paper!
 A fun collaborative project with the SCOPE-Gradients Program!

 Figure from Park et al., 2023.
 Dissolved iron (top) and siderophore concentrations (bottom) in surface waters along the two Gradients cruise transects.